tomdee/coreos-kubernetes/Documentation/deploy-workers.md

 ### Create the kubelet Unit

 The kubelet on the workers is configured to use CNI for networking.
-This makes the Calico agent aware of each pod that is created and allows it to network the pods into the flannel overlay.
+This makes Calico aware of each pod that is created and allows it to network the pods into the flannel overlay.
 The Calico CNI plugin is actually called by the Flannel CNI plugin so that the correct IP range that flannel has selected for the host can be used.

 Create `/etc/systemd/system/kubelet.service` and substitute the following variables: